bees-7360635_1280

 Yet, despite all this disruption…I couldn’t be happier.

 Everything is renewing before my eyes.
 Connecticut has that ethereal glow of early spring, with its delicate new leaves, huge bunches of yellow daffodils, and pink dogwood trees.
 Despite all the chaos outside my back door, I find this burgeoning new life beautiful and hopeful.
-No matter what’s going on in the human world, Mother Nature always arrives serene and on time, above all of our human drama.
+No matter what’s going on in the world, Mother Nature always arrives serene and on time, above all of our human drama.

-Still, between being strafed by paranoid bumblebees, lectured to by mother birds, and accosted by her kids, leaving through the back door is starting to feel like an episode of the Soprano’s. (“Whoa!
+Still, between being strafed by paranoid bumblebees, lectured to by mother birds, and accosted by their kids, leaving through the back door is starting to feel like an episode of the Soprano’s. (“Whoa!
 Where do you think you’re going, lady?”)

 I love spring, but my goodness, when did it become so perilous?